Head and Neck Cancer Supportive Care and Survivorship

-Head and neck cancer can affect a patient’s quality of life, appearance, and self-esteem.
-It can also have a big impact on a patient’s loved ones.
-At the Harold C. Simmons Comprehensive Cancer Center, our support services for head and neck cancer focus on rehabilitation, survivorship, and psychology to help patients and their families through the cancer journey.
+At Harold C. Simmons Comprehensive Cancer Center, our support services for head and neck cancer focus on rehabilitation, psychology, and survivorship to help patients and their families through the cancer journey.

 Additional support services include:

 - Occupational therapy: Our team ensures that patients can function and perform daily activities during and after their treatment.

 - Physical therapy: Rehabilitation includes lymphedema therapy and other therapies to help patients with head and neck cancer regain their mobility, function, and quality of life.